Understanding Klinefelter Syndrome: What it is, its Cause, Symptoms and Diagnosis – With Pictures

 The probability of males acquiring an additional X chromosome is about 1 out of every 500 to 1000 newborn males.
-This condition becomes one of the most frequently occurring chromosomal aberrations; being the most common aneuploidy of sex chromosome in males.
-Though a large number of males acquire the condition, many of them are not observed to have developed the syndrome described by Dr. Klinefelter and his colleagues.
-Moreover, patients with the condition have acquired varied symptoms and/or its severity.
-Because of this, medical researchers prefer to use the term XXY condition or XXY syndrome and refer the men and boys with this condition as XXY males.
+This condition becomes one of the most frequently occurring chromosomal aberrations.
+In fact it is the most common aneuploidy of sex chromosome in males.
+Though a large number of males acquire an additional X chromosome, many of them have not been observed to have developed the syndrome described by Dr. Klinefelter and his colleagues.
+It has been later revealed that patients with this condition have varied symptoms.
+Clinical observations have also shown difference on the severity of the symptoms.
+Medical researchers prefer to use the term XXY condition or XXY syndrome to refer this condition and XXY males to refer the person who has the condition.

 Did you know…

 that chromosomes play a very important role in determining who we are and what we are?
 Yes!
 Chromosomes decide whether we are to be a male or a female, our skin complexion, if we are to grow with a blonde or black hair, tall or short and such.
 A huge job for a very tiny part in each of us!

 Normally, we humans have 46 chromosomes found in each of our cell.
 Twenty-three of these chromosomes we inherit from our mother and the other half we inherit from our father.
 These 46 chromosomes are comprised of 44 autosomes and a pair of sex chromosomes (X and Y chromosomes).
 When a pair of X chromosome is formed during cell production, a female baby is born.
 When it’s an XY chromosome, a male baby is born.